corecoding/Vitals/README.md

 The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters, voltage data and fan speed.

-Optionally, this extension uses [hddtemp] to read hard drive temperature data.
+Optionally, this extension uses the [UDisks2] dbus interface or [hddtemp] as fallback to read hard drive temperature data.

 ![Screenshot][screenshot]